 I got the Moroccan Mint Tea, which was so soothing!
 I'm so happy I got it!
 I love drinking tea especially after a heavy meal.

 Last but certainly not the least...
-I got Shiryakh and OMG it was really good.
+I got Shiryakh and OMG it was amazing.
 It tasted a lot like ice cream that I have tasted in Pakistan and I immediately fell in love.
-It's not store-bought ice cream but instead they have made it from scratch.
-That's probably why it tastes so good!
+They make it from scratch, so that's probably why it tastes this good!

 Food: Their food overall was very good and I love how they use fresh ingredients.
 You can literally taste the quality of the food.
 I've only tried one dessert and I fell in love.
 Can't wait to try their other desserts!

 Service: I love their service!
 Our waitress was very sweet and helpful!
 We didn't wait too long for our food and they kept on checking up on us.
 They were all very nice and welcoming!I've already started telling some of my friends to go there next time.
 I'd love to go back and try their other desserts very soon.
 I want to try out their creme rohls next time!

 I went back with my sister and 3 of my close friends.
 We were all impressed with their food!
 I kind of had a pressure because I was introducing this restaurant to them but I was relieved to hear they were all happy with their food.

 Some of us were fasting, so they brought dates, which was nice.
 I like breaking my fast with dates and usually carry it with me but I had asked them beforehand and they said they provide them.

 My sister and I decided to get a couple of things to share.
 Here's what we got: bolani (appetizer), ashak (appetizer) and manto (main dish).
 This worked out great for us!!
 We were both very satisfied and full by the end of our meal.